CubicMelon/terumet/README.md

 ![Alloy Smelter Empty Heat](https://github.com/Terumoc/terumet/blob/master/tutorial/smelter_fueling_3.png)

-In quite a user-friendly manner, the smelter is amazingly heat efficient and none will be lost except by doing processing functions or by breaking the smelter itself.
+In quite a user-friendly manner the smelter is amazingly heat efficient and none will be lost except by doing processing functions or by breaking the smelter itself.

 ### Flux Metal
 The Terumetal Alloy Smelter is a specialized smelter only for making alloys from combining Terumetal and other materials, therefore it has an internal tank especially for molten Terumetal.
-This tank is shown on the left.
-It can be filled by inserting raw lumps of Terumetal into the input slot (*not* ingots) and then waiting a few seconds for each lump to melt.
+This tank is the meter in the center of the screen to the left.
+It can be filled by inserting raw lumps of Terumetal into the input slot (*not* ingots) then waiting a few seconds for each lump to melt.
 Naturally, this process requires heat and some will be spent by how much flux is melted.

 ![Alloy Smelter Melting Flux](https://github.com/Terumoc/terumet/blob/master/tutorial/smelter_melting_flux.png)